-- A. A General class falconer with three years' experience or a Master class falconer may assist Federal and State-permitted migratory bird rehabilitators in conditioning of raptors for permanent release to the wild.
-A falconer may work with a rehabilitator without being a sub-permittee of the rehabilitator. - B. Raptors held under this section do not count towards the falconer's possession limit.
-Under this section a falconer is still limited to the species of raptors he or she is allowed to possess under his or her license class. - C. Raptors kept under this section may be held up to 180 days after which they must be released to the wild.
-A raptor not capable of surviving in the wild may be transferred to a person authorized and able to possess it, or it may be turned over to the Director. - D. A falconer who assists a permitted Rehabilitator in rehabilitating raptors shall annually report to the Director a description of the treatment, care, and disposition of all birds maintained during the reporting period.
+- A. A General class falconer with at least three (3) years' experience, or a Master class falconer, may assist Federal and State-permitted migratory bird rehabilitators in conditioning raptors for permanent release to the wild.
+A falconer may work with a rehabilitator without being a sub-permittee of the rehabilitator.
+The rehabilitator must provide a signed letter of support that identifies the falconer and the bird, and describes the duties of the falconer in assisting in its rehabilitation; this letter must be submitted by the falconer to the Director before the raptor is received. - B. Raptors held under this section do not count towards the falconer's possession limit.
+Under this section a falconer is still limited to the species of raptors he or she is allowed to possess under his or her license class. - C. Raptors kept under this section may be held up to one hundred eighty (180) days, after which they must be released to the wild.
+A raptor not capable of surviving in the wild may be transferred to a person authorized and able to possess it, or it may be turned over to the Director.

+D. A falconer who assists a permitted Rehabilitator in rehabilitating raptors shall annually report to the Director a description of the treatment, care, and disposition of all birds maintained during the reporting period.

-7.11.8 Marking / Banding
+7.11.8 Marking/Banding

-- A. Hybrid raptors shall be marked/banded/radio tagged in accordance with the appropriate provisions of in the Migratory Bird Treaty Act of 1918 16 U.S.C. §§ 703-712, as amended. - B. A captive-bred raptor must be marked with a seamless band in accordance with the Migratory Bird Treaty Act of 1918 16 U.S.C. §§ 703-712, as amended unless it is exempted by the Fish and Wildlife Service. - C. A Falconer who takes a Goshawk, Gyrfalcon, or Harris' hawk from the wild must band it with a Federal black cable tie band obtained from the State.
+- A. Hybrid raptors shall be marked/banded/radio tagged in accordance with the appropriate provisions of in the Migratory Bird Treaty Act of 1918, 16 U.S.C. §§ 703-712, as amended. - B. A captive-bred raptor must be marked with a seamless band in accordance with the Migratory Bird Treaty Act of 1918, 16 U.S.C. §§ 703-712, as amended unless it is exempted by the Fish and Wildlife Service. - C. A Falconer who takes a Goshawk, Gyrfalcon, or Harris' hawk from the wild must band it with a Federal black cable tie band obtained from the State.